-"A THESIS/DISSERTATION (whichever is applicable) SUBMITTED IN PARTIAL FULFILLMENT/FULFILLMENT OF THE REQUIREMENTS FOR THE DEGREE OF (insert name of degree) OF THE OPEN UNIVERSITY OF TANZANIA"
+"A THESIS/DISSERTATION (whichever is applicable) SUBMITTED IN FULFILLMENT/ PARTIAL FULFILMENT OF THE REQUIREMENTS FOR THE DEGREE OF (insert name of degree), Indicate the host department, THE OPEN UNIVERSITY OF TANZANIA"

 i.
 Indicate the year of completion of the thesis/dissertation (the year when the final corrections to the thesis/dissertation is made).